-- Cube butternut squash and place on half of the baking sheet.
-On the other half place the broccoli florets.
-Drizzle with olive oil and salt/pepper to taste.
+- Cube 2 C of butternut squash and place on half of the baking sheet.
+On the other half place 3 C of broccoli florets.
+Drizzle with 2 Tbsp of olive oil and salt/pepper to taste.
 Roast for about 20 minutes or until tender.

-- In a large pot, prepare the rotini according to the directions on the box.
+- In a large pot, prepare 12 oz of wheat rotini according to the directions on the box.

 - Once the squash is done roasting, place it in a blender and add the sauce on top.
 Blend on high until completely smooth.